Japan's defense ministry to open mass vaccination centre in Tokyo

 TOKYO, April 27 (Reuters) - Japan will open a mass vaccination centre in central Tokyo next month, officials said on Tuesday, part of the country's bid to speed up its COVID-19 inoculation campaign as the Olympic Games looms.

-No decision has been made on which vaccine will be used or how many people will get shots each day, Chief Cabinet Secretary Katsunobu Kato told reporters.

-"We will announce the details once the defence ministry and local authorities have come up with a plan," Kato said.
-The government will also support innoculation efforts in Osaka, in western Japan, he added.

-Japan imposed a third state of emergency in its major population centres on Sunday, as the country attempts to combat a fourth wave of infections with just 87 days remaining until the Olympics is scheduled to begin.
+Japan imposed a third state of emergency in its major population centres on Sunday, as the country attempts to combat a fourth wave of infections with just 87 days remaining until the scheduled start of the Games.

-The Nikkei newspaper reported on Sunday the Tokyo centre would inoculate about 10,000 people a day, while the Kyodo news service on Monday reported the government planned to use the Moderna Inc MRNA.O COVID-19 vaccine.
+Local media reported the government planned to use Moderna Inc's MRNA.O vaccine to inoculate about 10,000 people each day at the centre.
+However, Chief Cabinet Secretary Katsunobu Kato said those decisions had not yet been made.

+Meanwhile, Toyota City in central Japan said it was setting up vaccination centres with the help of Toyota Motor Corp 7203.T.
+The carmaker will offer up about 450 staff and four sites to start operations on May 30, city officials said in a statement.

-Japan began vaccinating its sizable elderly population this month but only about 1.5% of the country's entire 126 million population has been vaccinated, according to a Reuters tracker.
+Japan began vaccinating its sizable elderly population this month but only about 1.5% of the country's entire 126 million population has been inoculated, according to a Reuters tracker.

 Japan has recorded about 564,000 COVID-19 cases, including 9,969 deaths.